Non-linear fitting with joint spatial regularization in Arterial Spin Labeling: Results

 \subsection{Healthy volunteers}

-Figure~\ref{fig:fig5} and figure~\ref{fig:fig6} illustrate three different exemplary slices of the estimated CBF- and ATT-maps for subject 3 in dependence of the numbers of averages.
-Subject 1 and 2 are available as Figure~S1 and Figure~S2 in the supplementary material.
-For the highest number of averages each method produces meaningful CBF- and ATT-maps.
-The influence of regularization becomes more pronounced with reduced number of averages, showing increased number of outliers in the NLLS fits and strong spatial blurring using BASIL.
-The joint approach is able to maintain similar visual quality over all averages, even if just one average per PLD is used.
-Visually this is most evident in the ATT maps, as the other methods employ no spatial prior information to estimate ATT.
-Due to a lack of ground truth values, the quantitative accuracy is compared to NLLS with 4 averages.
-Box-plot evaluations in figure~\ref{fig:fig7} show a quantitative comparison of the three methods for different numbers of averages per PLD.
-For the highest SNR case with 4 averages, the median values of BASIL and the proposed method are close to NLLS.
-The least deviations (IQR) are achieved with the proposed method utilizing joint regularization.
-Optimization time for the full volume amounted to 9 min 16 s.
+Figure~\ref{fig:fig5} and figure~\ref{fig:fig6} illustrate three different exemplary slices of the estimated CBF- and ATT-maps for subject 3 in dependence of the numbers of averages.\responseRone{R1.C3}{ The remaining five healthy subjects are available as Supplementary~Material~Figures~\ref{fig:figS1_1}-~\ref{fig:figS1_5}.} For \responseRthree{R3.C5}{ four} averages each method produces meaningful CBF- and ATT-maps.
+The influence of regularization becomes more pronounced \responseRthree{R3.C5}{ if no averaging is performed}, showing increased number of outliers in the NLLS fits.\responseRone{R1.C1}{ Both BASIL methods show a reduction in outliers in CBF and ATT. \textit{BASIL w/o} shows slight blurring in CBF and only minor reduction of outliers in ATT. \textit{BASIL w/} shows a similar reduction of outliers in CBF but much stronger smoothing of ATT.} The proposed joint approach is able to maintain similar visual quality \responseRthree{R3.C5}{} if just one average per PLD is used\responseRone{R1.C1}{, reducing outliers in CBF and ATT without introducing blurring.}\responseRone{R1.C1}{} \responseRone{R1.C3}{Median and IQR of each subject are computed in WM and GM ROIs and visualized using a box-plot in figure~\ref{fig:fig7}. } Due to a lack of ground truth values, the quantitative accuracy \responseRone{R1.C3}{in the median} is compared to NLLS with 4 averages \responseRone{R1.C3}{(NLLS-4).
+The IQRs are compared to the proposed method.
+None of the methods shows a statistically significant difference in CBF medians after p-value correction (table~\ref{tab:tab3}).
+However, median ATT using one average shows a statistically significant differences to the NLLS reference for \textit{BASIL w/} in WM.
+No statistically significant difference in IQR could be observed.}

-Reducing the number of averages, BASIL increasingly overestimates the CBF and ATT in WM and underestimates the CBF and ATT in GM.
-This may be in part due to the increase of spatial blurring seen in figure~\ref{fig:fig5}.
-In contrast the proposed method shows sharper quantitative maps with a lower bias.